Opportunities for promising students to get support for their education.

 Newly enrolling students demonstrating

-full-time study.
+exceptional merit may receive a $3,000 award for the Summer 2015 semester.
 Please check the Dean's Merit Scholarship Page for details and application information.

 • Early Childhood• Elementary• Early Childhood or Elementary and Creative Arts in Learning• Elementary and Specialist Teacher in Reading• Elementary and Moderate Disabilities PreK-8• Elementary Education and English as a Second Language• Early Childhood or Elementary Collaborative Internship programs

-Download additional Timocracy information and scholarship application [PDF].
+Download additional Timocracy information and scholarship application [pdf].

 Individuals committed to teaching elementary, language minority students, and English language learners in urban settings may apply to be a Graduate School of Education EEUI Scholar, and receive a $5,000 scholarship, which will be awarded in two equal distributions of $2,500 each.
 Graduate students who are accepted into and enroll in the Elementary Education Urban Initiative, a 15-month Master of Education program leading to initial licensure in elementary education, are eligible to apply.
-For more information, see the EEUI Scholarship brochure and application.
+For more information, see the EEUI Scholarship brochure and application [pdf].

 The U.S. Department of Education instituted TEACH Grants in 2008 to encourage highly qualified teachers to serve low income schools in high-need subject area.
 See if a TEACH grant is right for you.